Information Bulletin: Compliance audits

-The following information bulletin is being issued to clarify the use of compliance audits as an inspection practice by Technical Safety BC’s Compliance & Enforcement Program.
+The following information bulletin is being issued to clarify the use of Audits as an inspection practice by Technical Safety BC.

 Part A: Definitions

-Compliance audit: An evaluation of a duty holder’s adherence to The Act and regulations, and how they systematically meet their obligations.
+Audit: An evaluation of a duty holder’s adherence to the Act and regulations, and how they systematically meet their obligations.

 Part B: Regulatory Authority to Perform Audits